douyang/echonet-variance-in-function-analysis/README.md

 * Pillow
 * SciPy

-EchoNet-Function-Evaluation and its dependencies can be installed by navigating to the cloned directory and running
+EchoNet-Function-Evaluation and its dependencies can be installed by navigating to the cloned directory and running:
 ```pip install -r requirements.txt```